|

 134.85 kW |

-As can be seen in this example, almost double the energy is required to evaporate water as to heat liquid water and the textile
+As can be seen in this example, almost double the energy is required to evaporate water as to heat liquid water and the textile fabric to the evaporation

-fabric to the evaporation temperature.
-The same comments apply as for example 1 in connection with estimating the infra red power
+temperature.
+The same comments apply as for example 1 in connection with estimating the infrared power required for this application.

-In addition, the secondary question of what else should be considered needs to be answered and its implications on the heat input
+In addition, the secondary question of what else should be considered needs to be answered and its implications on the heat input requirements.
+Answers on a post card please.

 Disclaimer

-Whilst every precaution has been taken in the preparation of this document, the author assumes no responsibility for errors and
+Whilst every precaution has been taken in the preparation of this document, the author assumes no responsibility for errors and omissions.
+Neither is any

-omissions.
-Neither is any liability assumed for damages resulting from the use of the information contained herein.
+liability assumed for damages resulting from the use of the information contained herein.

 All trademarks and tradenames are the property of their respective manufacturers/owners.